wxGlade/wxGlade/sphinx/source_code.rst

     self.execute_button.Bind(wx.EVT_BUTTON, self.on_execute_button_clicked)

-wxGlade will only help you with the most important events, e.g. for the button it will just offer to generate a handler for ``EVT_BUTTON``.
+wxGlade will only help you with the most important events, e.g. for the button it will just offer to generate a handler for :code:`EVT_BUTTON`.
 You may want to register and handle other events like mouse movements as well.

 **********************************
 User Code: Implement Functionality